lostinentropy/lasso-regression/README.md

+This repository was part of assigned coursework for the Applied Machine Learning in Python course.

 # Efficient Algorithms for Lasso Regression

 This project investigates solving Lasso regression using two optimization methods: SubGradient Descent and ISTA (Iterative Shrinkage-Thresholding Algorithm).
 The goal is to compare their performance in terms of convergence speed, sparsity,